advocations/skype/Skype/ucap/Trusted_Application_API/MessagingCallflow.md

     Content-Type : text/html; charset=utf-8 Content-Length : 55
     <html><p>Message 2 from <i>1</i> to <b>2</b></p></html>
      ```
-    c.
-The Service Application is informed via a **callback**  that the message was successfully delivered .
+3. The Service Application is informed via a **callback**  that the message was successfully delivered .

     ```
     Post https://litware.com/callback